-Cream cheese is a pretty neutral base and can be sweet or savory.
+Cream cheese is a pretty neutral base and can be sweet or savory and is best to start any cheese mixture.
 Plus it is usually on sale around holiday times, lasts a while in the refrigerator, and is easy to work with.
 And because of its rich flavor, it pairs perfectly with hot, spicy, strong flavors.

 Every party I went to growing up had a tray of crackers with a block of cream cheese covered in a jam, jelly, or sauce.
 Hot pepper jelly is my favorite but I have also tried sweet jelly, chili sauce and crab meat, shrimp and cocktail sauce, and wasabi and soy.